-If NOAA receives a written response from the Tribe that they choose not to engage in government-to-government consultation, the Tribe’s decision will be noted in the administrative record or file as appropriate.
+If NOAA receives a written response from the tribe that they choose not to engage in government-to-government consultation, the tribe’s decision is noted in the administrative record or file as appropriate.
 NOAA should remain available to consult at any time in the decision-making or policymaking process to the extent practicable.
+If NOAA receives a request from a tribe to consult and declines, the designated point of contact for the action must document the reason and provide a letter to the tribe explaining the NOAA decision.
+NOAA may only decline a consultation if it is determined that an issue of interest does not have tribal implications.

-D. When a Tribe Does Not Respond to an Invitation to Consult
+D. When a tribe does not respond to an invitation to consult

-When an invitation to consult has been delivered to the appropriate tribal governing body and known points of contact and no response is received within the time period requested, NOAA will note the lack of response in the record.
-If NOAA believes its action will have substantial direct effects on that Tribe, it will follow the written invitation with a phone call and/or an email (assuming those forms of communication are available to the tribal points of contact).
-Those efforts will also be noted in the record.
+When an invitation to consult has been delivered to the appropriate tribal governing body and any known points of contact and no response is received within the time period requested, NOAA notes the lack of response in the administrative record.
+If NOAA believes its action will have substantial direct effects on that tribe, NOAA staff will follow the written invitation with a phone call, site visit and/or an email/fax (assuming those forms of communication are available to the tribal points of contact).
+It may be that the tribe has pressing matters to attend to within their community or is participating in subsistence fishing, hunting and gathering seasons.
+This underscores the importance for NOAA to reach out to tribes regularly and well before any deadlines to include tribal input in policy decisions.
+Those efforts should be noted in the administrative record.

-E. Tribal Organizations
+E. Tribal organizations

-NOAA recognizes the value of key national and regional American Indian and Alaska Native organizations that play an important role in subject matter analysis.
-Intertribal organizations can also provide helpful means to communicate and exchange information on a variety of NOAA activities, projects, and initiatives that may have regional or multi-tribal implications.
-Discussing such plans, activities, and initiatives at the intertribal organization level can facilitate future discussions with individual tribal programs or governments.
-A Tribe consulting with NOAA may invite any other party to attend or participate in the consultation.
-However, dialogue and work conducted with intertribal organizations does not constitute consultation.
-A tribe may expressly authorize a tribal organization to represent it or conduct consultation on its behalf with NOAA.
+Tribal organizations, including inter-tribal, regional and national organizations and nonprofits can provide helpful means to communicate and exchange information on a variety of NOAA actions, projects and initiatives that may have regional or inter-tribal implications.
+Such organizations can be valuable partners in scoping issues, initiating dialogue, understanding tribal perspectives, sharing traditional knowledge and reaching tribal members, and NOAA recognizes the value of national, regional and inter-tribal organizations that play an important role in subject matter analysis.
+Discussing such plans, activities and initiatives at the inter-tribal or national or regional organization level can facilitate future discussions with individual tribal programs or governments.

+Although dialogue and work conducted with tribal organizations does not generally constitute consultation, a tribe may expressly authorize such an organization to represent it or conduct consultation on its behalf with NOAA.
+If a tribe wants to authorize a tribal organization to represent it or conduct consultation on its behalf, NOAA should confirm that in writing with the appropriate tribal officials and with the tribal organization.
+NOAA should also confirm in writing the scope of that representation (e.g., which tribes are represented by the tribal organization) and the role that the tribal organization will fulfill during the consultation process.
+For example, representation could mean that the tribal organization helps coordinate setting up the consultation and sharing of materials, or could entail a more expansive representation where the tribal organization represents the tribe during the consultation meetings.
+If a tribal organization is involved in the consultation process, NOAA should be cognizant that the issues and interests of the organization may vary from the tribe or tribes, and NOAA should ensure the individuals, tribes or other organizations participating in the consultation have an opportunity to provide input.

-F. Determining a Consultation Structure
+F. Determining a consultation structure